rachelesmee/website/foss4gukguidelines.md

 Typically a FOSS4GUK conference will run for 2-3 days.

 Past events have included a parallel workshop stream within the main event but this format is not rigid: you could run a day of workshops the day before the event.
+During the main event you should plan for at least two streams of talks running in parallel.
+Try to allow 30 minutes for each keynote and standard talk, which can include time for questions.

+Don’t forget time in your programme for breaks, these are vital for networking and refreshment.
+People will be unhappy if sessions run into breaks, so good time-keeping is essential.
+We suggest that an organiser is present at all talks to help ensure they stick to limits.
+Prompts should be shown to the speaker at the halfway point, and with 5 minutes and 1 minute to go.
+The organiser should use their discretion on intervention for over-running talks, but not at the expense of following speakers.

 Events have also included a hack day or codesprint, usually on the day after the main event (these have typically been attended by 15-20 people).
+Hack days or codesprints can involve documentation as well as coding, and it’s important to organise and publicise them well.
+There are many resources online to how to do this- see https://hackathon.guide/ for example, and remember that the term “hack day” or “hackathon” may be off-putting or unknown to some delegates.

 #### Social

 People expect a social event on the evening between the first and second days of the conference.
 Please remember that not everyone is keen on alcohol, and quite a few people have dietary preferences or requirements.
 More people will attend the party if it is included in the price of the conference pass but that may push up the cost of the pass if you can’t get a sponsor(s) to pay for the party.
+Publicising the requirement to pay and/or register for the social event is crucial.
+Don’t assume people will read the smallprint on Eventbrite.
+Send at least one specific mail to all attendees before the event about this.

 It’s a good idea to organise a meetup or communal meal for the evening before the conference (particularly if you run workshops on the day before).
 This could be as simple as pre-booking space in a bar or restaurant with everyone paying their own way.